tillprochaska/embed/README.md

 ## Styles, Scripts & Translations <a id="StylesScripts"></a>
-The Embed plugin comes with very minimal styles, mainly for embedded videos and only a small script necessary when lazyloading videos:
+Embed comes with very minimal styles, mainly for embedded videos and only a small script necessary when lazyloading videos (activated by default):

 ```php
 // Include styles